 Browse Northbridge’s vintage clothes stores and bookshops on your way back toward the city to the vibrant arts precinct, centred on and around James Street Mall.
 Home to the Institute of Contemporary Arts, the Western Australian Museum and the State Library of Western Australia, it’s also the address of the Art Gallery of Western Australia, which houses the world’s finest Aboriginal art collection.
 You can easily spend an hour or two here taking in the breathtaking art.
 Even better, take one of the art gallery’s guided tours; have an early lunch as most are offered from 1-2pm and the subject changes daily.

-A weekend in Perth requires at least one picnic in a park.
+A weekend in Perth itinerary must include at least one picnic in a park.
 Before you leave Northbridge, drop into Kakulas Bros (183 William Street, Northbridge), established in 1929, and pick up some olives, artisanal cheeses and charcuterie.
 Then head to Vintage Cellars (891-893 Hay Street, Perth) for some takeaway craft brews or a bottle of Western Australian wine, and hop on the free Blue CAT bus to Kings Park.
 The bus stops right outside King’s Park from where it’s just a few minutes’ walk to a plethora of perfect picnic spots.
 With its abundant lawns, lofty trees, plenty of birdlife, beautiful wildflowers, and sweeping views of Perth’s stunning skyline and the picturesque Swan River, Kings Park is a wonderful spot to toast to a perfect day to start your weekend in Perth.
 You can grab a back bus to the city centre from just down the hill on the opposite side of the road.

-A weekend in Perth wouldn’t be complete without a meal at the city’s beloved Lalla Rookh Bar and Eating House (Lower ground level, 77 St Georges Terrace, Perth), a local favourite widely considered by many to be Perth’s best restaurant.
+A weekend in Perth itinerary wouldn’t be complete without a meal at the city’s beloved Lalla Rookh Bar and Eating House (Lower ground level, 77 St Georges Terrace, Perth), a local favourite widely considered by many to be Perth’s best restaurant.
 This modern Italian restaurant has a seasonal menu, inspired by head chef Alexandra Haynes’ travel through Italy.
 Order the chef’s ‘il Capo’ (‘let us feed you’) menu, a series of six sharing plates of seasonal specials, which usually features a handmade house pasta and exquisite Western Australian produce, such as Shark Bay king prawns, Wagin quails and Hamlet Farm’s beautiful Berkshire Pork.

 It’s not a weekend in Perth without a morning in historic, waterfront Fremantle – or ‘Freo’ as it’s affectionately called by locals.
 You could catch the train from Perth’s city centre to Fremantle, but it’s more fun to arrive by boat.
 Take the Swan River one-way cruise from Perth to Fremantle, departing from the Barrack Street Jetty.
 It’s a very pleasant way to spend 70 minutes, especially on a sunny Perth day.